nathankurt/k8s-cert/notes/core-concepts.md

 ### Resource Limits

-  * You can also assign a quota of resources to each of these namespaces so it's guarunteed a certain amount and doesn't use more than it's allowed.
+  * You can also assign a quota of resources to each of these namespaces so it's guaranteed a certain amount and doesn't use more than it's allowed.
   * ![resource-limits](/images/resource-limits.jpg)

 ### DNS